AMD Radeon RX 6000 GPUs Reportedly Set For Another Unfortunate Price Hike

 |$329

 AMD reportedly cited increased foundry costs associated with its chip fab Taiwan Semiconductor Manufacturing Company (TSMC) for the hike.
 But we must remember that TSMC passes the increased costs onto AMD, which, in turn, passes the baton to its AIB customers.
 That means that we, the consumers, will see that increase on the retail side as well.
-However, it doesn't seem like another $20 to $40 increase will matter much in the grand scheme of things, given how out of whack GPU pricing is now.
+However, it doesn't seem like another $50 to $100 increase in MSRPs will matter much in the grand scheme of things, given how out of whack GPU pricing is now.

 Looking at our more recent GPU Price Index, the pricing on third-party marketplace eBay is far outpacing the MSRP for Radeon RX 6000 Series graphics cards.
 For example, the Radeon RX 6800 and Radeon RX 6800 XT sell for over 2x MSRP at $1,260 and $1,314 respectively.
 Even the recently introduced entry-level Radon RX 6600, which has an MSRP of $329, currently sells for around $559.